Michael Savage: Views

 Michael Savage calls himself an "independent-minded individualist" and says that he "fits no stereotype".
 In a 2006 interview, Savage cited Barry Goldwater as an influence, saying "I'm a Goldwater conservative….
 If [another] Goldwater appeared, I'd work for him, I'd give money to him."

 Savage criticizes big government as well as liberalism and liberal activism, and accuses the mainstream news media of liberal bias.
 He considers the three aspects that define a nation as borders, language, and culture; those aspects inspired the motto of the Paul Revere Society.

 Wildlife conservation

 Savage is a longtime advocate of wildlife conservation, and often points out that "conservative" and "conservation" have the same root, meaning "to conserve".
 He argues that conservatives should "own" environmental protection and conservation of wildlife resources.
-A December 2017 Huffington Post article quotes Savage regarding President Trump's revoking of an Obama-era trophy hunting ban: "... long-time animal activist Michael Savage ... implored the president to reconsider:
+Savage opposed President Trump's revoking of an Obama-era trophy hunting ban, stating "Dominion over animals doesn't mean destroying or terrorizing them".